 CEA: It is tumor marker for colon cancer.
 It is used in follow up after surgery for early detection of recurrence.The level of CEA should decrease after complete resection.
 Persistent high level suggest incomplete resection

 The recommended treatment is surgery.
 It is one of the gastrointestinal cancer in which surgery carries a very good prognosis.
 Patient should be fit for surgery and cancer should be resectable.
 Recent studies suggest that no bowel preparation is required before surgery.Patient should be on clear liquid diet one day prior to surgery

 Curative Surgical Treatment

 Colon cancer: The standard oncological surgery is radical colectomy.
 Colon is divided into four parts, ascending or right colon, transverse colon, descending or left colon and sigmoid colon.
 Depending on location of cancer respective colectomy is done.
 After colonic resection depending on patient nutrition status and tumor burden either anastomosis is done or stoma is created.
 Minimal 12 lymph nodes is the criteria for adequate lymadenectomy for colon cancer.
 If the number of lymph nodes resected is less than 12 then the patient need adjuvant chemotherapy irrespective of staging on histopathology report

 Colorectal cancers are being operated more frequently laparoscopically by Laparoscopic colorectal surgeon.
 The length of incision in laparoscopic surgery is very minimum as compared to open surgery.
 Minimal incision cause less pain in the post-op period, allow early mobilization of patient and early recovery

 Palliative Surgical Treatment

 Palliative surgery is done for multiple site metastatic disease.The two most common symptoms for which palliation is required is large bowel obstruction and bleeding.
 Right or ascending colon have a tendency to bleed.
 Left or descending colon because diameter is less compared to right colon causes obstruction.
 For patients who present with large bowel obstruction depending on tumor burden and patient nutrition status either bypass is done or stoma is created.
 For bleeding tumors resection is done and attendants are counselled for high risk surgery

-Role of Chemo-Radiotherapy in Treatment of Colon Cancer
+Role of Chemo-Radiotherapy in Treatment of Colorectal Cancer